 Written by Carol Baan and submitted by Jadi Lewis I hope you never have to hear the words, “Your child has cancer.”
 I hope you never have to hear, “The prognosis is not good.”
 I hope you never have to prepare to undergo radiation or chemotherapy, have a port surgically inserted into their chest, be […]

-Donors Saves Lives More than 10,500 people need an organ transplant in the UK but even children who are prioritised in the matching system still wait on average nearly 6 months.
+Donors Saves Lives More than 10, symptoms 500 people need an organ transplant in the UK but even children who are prioritised in the matching system still wait on average nearly 6 months.
 Many die waiting for a suitable match.
-New research reveals that despite continuing high levels of support for organ donation, just 32% of would-be [...]
+New research reveals that despite continuing high levels of support for organ donation, medicine just […]